-This bottle is basically the standard Woodford Reserve Bourbon, however, when mature, it is put into a second white oak barrel which has been toasted and lightly charred to imbue the bourbon with a richer oak flavor.
-Look for soft notes of oak and vanilla exceeding those present in the classic Woodford Reserve.
-Bottled at 45.2% ABV.
+This bottle is basically the standard Woodford Reserve Bourbon.
+However, when mature, it is put into a second white oak barrel that has been toasted and lightly charred to imbue the bourbon with a richer oak flavor, and is sold for $42.99 to $56.99 for a 750ml bottle.
+Look for soft notes of oak and vanilla that exceed those present in the classic Woodford Reserve.

 - Woodford Reserve Rye

-Woodford Reserve Rye is what’s known as a “Barely Legal Rye”, meaning it contains a percentage of rye in it’s mash bill just beyond the legal threshold to be considered rye whiskey.
-At 53% rye it is a few percentage points beyond the 51% threshold, but ultimately still considered “barely legal”.
-Barely legal rye is often considered excellent for cocktails because their more mild rye content plays well with other ingredients without overpowering them.
-Look for notes of spice, fruit, and tobacco in this bottle.
-Bottled at 45.2% ABV
+Woodford Reserve Rye is what’s known as a “Barely Legal Rye”, meaning it contains a percentage of rye in its mash bill just beyond the legal threshold to be considered rye whiskey.
+At 53% rye, it is a few percentage points beyond the 51% threshold, but ultimately still considered “barely legal”.
+Barely legal rye is often considered excellent for cocktails because its more mild rye content plays well with other ingredients without overpowering them.
+Look for notes of spice, fruit, and tobacco in this bottle, which is priced from $29.99.

 - Woodford Reserve Wheat Whiskey

-Woodford Reserve Wheat Whiskey, as the name implies, is a wheat whiskey made with a mash bill of 52% Wheat, 20% Malted Barley, 20% Corn, and 8% Rye.
+Woodford Reserve Wheat Whiskey, as the name implies, is a wheat whiskey made with a mash bill of 52% wheat, 20% malted barley, 20% corn, and 8% rye.
 Look for sweet, fruity, and floral flavors behind the oakiness.
-Comparable to wheated bourbons like Maker’s Mark, Old Fitzgerald Prime, and Weller.
-Bottled at 45.2% ABV
+It’s comparable to wheated bourbons like Maker’s Mark, Old Fitzgerald Prime, and Weller.

 - Woodford Reserve Straight Malt Whiskey

-Woodford Reserve Straight Malt Whiskey is made with a mash bill of 51% Malted Barley, 47% Corn, and 2% Rye.
-It just meets the 51% threshold for being considered a Malted Whiskey.
+Woodford Reserve Straight Malt Whiskey is made with a mash bill of 51% malted barley, 47% corn, and 2% rye.
+It just meets the 51% threshold for being considered a malted whiskey.
 Expect flavors reminiscent of nuts and baked bread mingled with oak and corn.
-Bottled at 45.2% ABV.

 - Other Bottlings